IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 ```

 #### Step 2: Build the docker image
-On either
+In all scenarios below, the machine that will build and run the docker image needs docker installed and running, git installed, access to the internet, and about 6 GB of free disk space.
+On either:
-- Mac OS 11.4 with [docker desktop](https://www.docker.com/products/docker-desktop) (tested with Docker version `20.10.7, build f0df350` MacBook Pro 16 inch 2019 model) installed and running or:
+- Mac OS 11.4 and [docker desktop](https://www.docker.com/products/docker-desktop) (tested with Docker version `20.10.7, build f0df350` MacBook Pro 16 inch 2019 model) installed and running or:
 - linux desktop or server (CentOS 7.9 & CentOS 8.4 work fine, Red Hat 8.4 only works with Docker and not Podman) that has docker already installed and running.
-See https://docs.docker.com/engine/install/ for instructions on installing docker.
-The machine also needs access to the internet. <br>
+See https://docs.docker.com/engine/install/ for instructions on installing docker. <br>
 - Windows 10 21H1 or greater with [docker desktop](https://www.docker.com/products/docker-desktop) installed and running with Windows Subsystem for Linux (WSL) integration enabled with a Linux distro from Windows installed (this was tested with Kali Linux from the Microsoft Store in Windows 10).
 Kali Linux is an offshoot of Ubuntu.
 Below is a screenshot of configuring docker on Windows with WSL
    ![](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/images/docker-windows10-wsl.png)